khuang28jhu/bs3/README.md

 # <a name="NewFeatures"></a>New Features
 * BS-seeker3 now employs an improved index, conducts fast alignment with SNAP, and incorporates a highly optimized pipeline to process SNAP pseudo-alginment outputs.
-This results in an ultra-fast bisulfite read mapping pipeline
-* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy while not sacrificing too much runtime.
+* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy and does not waste too much runtime.
-* BS-seeke3 also plots a quality control graph, meta-gene plot, and bisulfite unconversion rate histogram, which allos better visulatization of the methylation data.
+* BS-seeke3 also outputs a quality control graph, meta-gene plot, and bisulfite unconversion rate histogram, which allows better visulatization of the methylation pattern.

 # <a name="SystemRequirements"></a>System Requirements